Best Next.js examples in 2024

 This makes Next.js applications more responsive and eliminates the need for large data transfers.
 Additionally, Next.js applications can take advantage of server-side rendering, which can further improve performance.

 Next.js allows Hulu to maintain a fast, seamless website for users.
 Their opening SPA provides an engaging and fluid experience.
-As a large streaming company with thousands of daily visitors, Hulu doesn’t break under the pressure.
+As a large streaming company with thousands of daily visitors, Hulu doesn’t break under pressure.
 Instead, users will find content and new pages to load quickly, even for users in low-bandwidth areas.

 TikTok is quickly becoming the most popular social media platform, and its website helps scaffold this.
 Users will find the site intuitive and easy to learn.
 With Tiktok’s focus on videos, the quick transitions between one video to the next is efficient and engaging.
 Next.js helps their videos be bold, bright, and not lose clarity when scrolling through.

 Twitch has great mobile optimization.
 The layout allows users to quickly scroll through and switch from one stream to the next without any hang-ups.
-Unlike other streaming, social media platforms that can become bogged down, the pre-rendered pages for Twitch allow the site to maintain fast over high amounts of traffic.
+Unlike other streaming social media platforms that can become bogged down, the pre-rendered pages for Twitch allow the site to maintain fast over high amounts of traffic.

 Next.js is well-suited for developing news sites.
-Next.js offers several features that are ideal for news organizations, including a flexible page layout system, built-in support for TypeScript, and a wide range of tools for optimizing performance.
+Next.js offers several features ideal for news organizations, including a flexible page layout system, built-in support for TypeScript, and a wide range of tools for optimizing performance.

 Next.js is also easy to deploy and scale, making it a good choice for sites that receive a lot of traffic.
 In addition, Next.js integrates well with other software, such as content management systems (CMSs) and analytics platforms.
 As a result, Next.js is a good option for companies who want to build fast, efficient, and scalable news sites.

 Product Hunt is an efficient site.
 They boast a flexible layout where users can quickly find where they need to go.
-The website has many pages, many of which are discussion boards, and it effectively loads each one.
+The website has many pages, many discussion boards, and it effectively loads each one.
 If users are looking for a specific item from these pages, Product Hunt’s search function is error tolerant as it allows a variety of inputs to be understood.

 Next.js helps Vice, a popular News network, hold up to the amount of traffic.
 Pre-rendered pages let users click through with ease, even during peak times.
-The layout itself is obvious and accessible.
-Users can clearly tell how to move around.
+The layout itself is evident and accessible.
+Users can tell how to move around.
 In addition, their images are bright and don’t lose clarity with size.

 Next.js offers a great deal of flexibility for eCommerce developers.
 With Next.js, you can choose from various plugins and templates to create a unique shopping experience for your customers.
 In addition, Next.js makes it easy to integrate with third-party services, allowing you to accept payments, manage inventory, and track shipping information all in one place.